ChalmersSachi-FS/ChalmersSachi-FS/README.md

 I am currently still on the 1.2 Lesson review, I will finish all of the videos & do all of my commits tonight.
 I do think there should be more hands on learning for this class.
 I will also watch the live lecture that is available to watch.
 I will also get the rest of the lesson reviews finished today.

 Currently, I am finishing the 1.2 Essential JavaScript Lesson Review, I am following along as far as taking the notes in the start file & commiting the changes I am  making with the JS Review in the github classroom repo.
 The video I am on now is Combining Arrays and Objects.
 I have finished the Combining Arrays and Objects & Arrow Functions videos & I have followed along with the video.
 I am now starting the Looping Video / Notes in JavaScript.

-Here are some ideas to get you started:
+I still have to watch the first live lecture & the second one & take the notes as well.

-- 🔭 I’m currently working on 1.2 Review Lesson Essential JavaScript ...
+- 🔭 I’m currently working on 1.2 Review Lesson Essential JavaScript, finishing all videos & taking all notes in JavaScript then have to watch both live lectures & take those notes as well...
 - 🌱 I’m currently learning Application Development...